tschudin/tinyssb/src/poc-03/README.md

   return x
 ```

-This is useful, for example, if trust claims are linked to the root feed
+This is useful if for example trust claims are linked to the root
+feed and any dependent sub feed should inherit them.
+To know a feed's
-and these trust claims should also apply to all dependent feeds.
+trust claims thus requires to find its root feed.

 The predecessor relationship is cryptographically protected such that
 no loops can form: Each dependent feed must provide a